laravel/docs/upgrade.md

 > {note} If you are writing new tests and want them to use the Laravel 5.4 testing layer, make sure to extend the `TestCase` class.

+#### Installing Dusk In An Upgraded Application

+If you would like to install Laravel Dusk into an application that has been upgraded from Laravel 5.3, first install it via Composer:

+    composer require laravel/dusk

+Next, you will need to create a `CreatesApplication` trait in your `tests` directory.
+This trait is responsible for creating fresh application instances for test cases.
+The trait should look like the following:

+    <?php

+    use Illuminate\Contracts\Console\Kernel;

+    trait CreatesApplication
+    {
+        /**
+         * Creates the application.
+         *
+         * @return \Illuminate\Foundation\Application
+         */
+        public function createApplication()
+        {
+            $app = require __DIR__.'/../bootstrap/app.php';

+            $app->make(Kernel::class)->bootstrap();

+            return $app;
+        }
+    }

+> {note} If you have namespaced your tests and are using the PSR-4 autoloading standard to load your `tests` directory, you should place the `CreatesApplication` trait under the appropriate namespace.

+Once you have completed these preparatory steps, you can follow the normal [Dusk installation instructions](/docs/{{version}}/dusk#installation).

 #### Environment

 The Laravel 5.4 test class no longer manually forces `putenv('APP_ENV=testing')` for each test.
 Instead, the framework utilizes the `APP_ENV` variable from the loaded `.env` file.